google-site-verification=CL-zYcX4_lQvFU3acKJA6fV9t1ETx-Ho9TJMhCjR-kk

 Fast Charging

-The AC180 charges significantly faster than older Bluetti models.
+The AC180 charges significantly faster than older Bluetti models — a genuine step up.

-With 500W max solar input, the AC180 recharges fully in about 3-4 hours of peak sun with a 500W array.
-That's decent, but the Jackery Explorer 1000 Plus accepts 800W solar input — a significant advantage for off-grid users.
+With 500W max solar input, the AC180 recharges fully in about 3 hours of peak sun with a 500W panel array.
+Add AC input simultaneously and you can reduce that to about 1 hour.
+It's not the biggest solar input at this price — but it gets the job done for weekend off-grid use.

 Image Placement 03